 Negotiations

 John, Ronnie, and Millie filed into the expansive conference room in the George Leighton Criminal Court Building.
-The room was paneled with decorative walnut wainscoting in the older wing, the walls dotted with various Illinois politicians' portraits.
+The room, paneled with decorative walnut wainscoting, is in the older wing, with the walls dotted with various Illinois politicians' portraits.

-Facing them across the table was Illinois Attorney General Della Baxter, an African American success story.
-She remains eagle-beautiful with long, straightened dark brown hair in her early fifties a stylish business suit with her trademark ornate choker necklace.
+Illinois Attorney General Della Baxter, an African American success story, was facing them across the table.
+In her early fifties, she remains eagle-beautiful with long, straightened dark brown hair and a stylish business suit with her trademark ornate choker necklace.
 Taking their seats, John Merrick spoke first.

 “Attorney General Baxter, you traveled all the way from Springfield for this?”